JakkitDE/CatchBall_1.20.6_Premium/README.md

 # FangBall

 A simple plugin to able users to catch and release mobs using single- or multiuseable fangballs.
 Custom NBT data are not supported.
+Only PaperMC is supported.
+No support for Spigot, Bukkit or any other.